Please find below a list of frequently asked questions about music lessons

 I teach flute, piano, and saxophone.
-I also provide mentoring for teaching diplomas (either online or in person) as well as coaching for music theory exams and help for the ABRSM aural test section of the exam.
+I also provide mentoring for teaching diplomas (either online or in person) as well as coaching for music theory exams.

 I have professional qualifications in both teaching and performance, and I have teaching diplomas in all of the instruments that I teach.
 Please click on the links at the top to see them in detail.
 As well as an enhanced DBS check, I have a certificate in Child Protection in Education (Music) Level 2.
 I am also a full member of the Incorporated Society of Musicians; a professional association promoting the art of music and the interests of the music profession.

 I have 20+ years of music teaching experience and have taught students of all ages from around six years old to retired adults, and all standards from beginner right up to and including diploma level.
 I have worked in several schools in the Nottinghamshire area and currently work as an instrumental teacher in a local independent school.
 Please view comments from past and present students here.